Chart Color Schemes

 Kurunjang - Toolern Vale faces significant health challenges.
 Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.

-Private health cover is relatively low at approximately 49% of the total population (~5,899 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.7% and 9.6% of residents respectively.
-Conversely, 67.0% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 12.8%, with 1,540 people falling into this category, compared to 10.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Approximately 49% of the total population (~5,911 people) have private health cover, lower than the national average of 55.3%.
+The most common medical conditions in the area are mental health issues and asthma, affecting 9.7% and 9.6% of residents respectively.
+However, 67.0% of residents claim to be completely clear of medical ailments compared to 73.7% across Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over at 12.8% (1,543 people) than Greater Melbourne's 10.1%.
+Health outcomes among seniors require more attention due to the challenges they present.

 Frequently Asked Questions - Health